WP-Grogu/ObjectPress/docs/quickstart.md

 }
 ```

-!> ObjectPress assume your theme is using the `App` namespace, if it's not the case you should manually override the `OP\Framework\Models\Factory\PostModelFactory` class by extending it.
+!> ObjectPress assume your theme is using the `App` namespace.
 > Alternatively, you can use a custom autoload logic.

 You can now put your app files inside the `app` folder in the theme directory.
 This is the place where you put your Custom post types, Taxonomies, Models and so on.